MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-discovery-alerts.md

 ---
-title: Microsoft Defender for Identity reconnaissance and discovery security alerts
+title: Reconnaissance and discovery security alerts
-description: This article explains Microsoft Defender for Identity alerts issued when reconnaissance and discovery attacks are detected against your organization. ms.date: 11/29/2022 ms.topic: conceptual
+description: This article explains Microsoft Defender for Identity alerts issued when reconnaissance and discovery attacks are detected against your organization. ms.date: 01/18/2023 ms.topic: conceptual
 ---